quantiacs/documentation/en/source/quick_start/quick_start.md

 * Submit strategies and monitor their live performance in your private area.
 Read carefully the <a href='/contest' target='_blank'>contest</a> page and do not miss the deadline for each contest.

-Take a look at the following slides for quickly learning about the main steps for taking part in contests (note that as we are constantly improving the platform and adding new features, the screenshots may be slightly different from the current interface):
+The following slides walk through the main steps for taking part in contests (the screenshots may differ slightly from the current interface):

 <iframe